akarsh3007/MusicMillionData/README.md

 6. Saving all ouptput files as paraquet file.

 # Conifg
-Config Contains an application.conf file where you can provide input directory, master, appname, yearoftrackforwhich you want the Top Songs.
+Config Contains an application.conf file where you can provide input directory, master, appname, yearoftrackforwhich, you want the Top Songs. maxIter,regparam,elasticnetparam for Linear regression.
 Update this file before building Jar

 # Setup
 1. All the external jars and added in the project and compiled by SBT. external jars are added to lib folder for sbt to detect and build.